Leon209/Leon209/README.md

 ## Hi, I’m @Leon209 👋
 -  M.Sc.
-Information System TUM
+Information System at Technical University Munich
 -  B.Sc.
 Business Informatics at the University of Mannheim
 ***
 ### Connect with me